cloudmesh/classes/docs/source/iugit.rst

 IU GitHub via HTTPS or SSH
 -------------------------------------------------------------------------------

-Two authenticated ways to clong IU GitHub.
+Two authenticated ways to clone IU GitHub.
 SSH and HTTPS.

 * SSH: if you see a git URL starts with ``git@``, you are using SSH
 - go to SSH keys at settings: https://github.iu.edu/settings/ssh